agroup/tripleo-puppet-elements/elements/neutron-server/README.md

-Install and configure Neutron server components.
+Install and configure Neutron server components with puppet